 - Add the heavy cream, stirring one more time.
 The dressing should be broken down and wet but there should be no standing liquid.
 Add the parsley and taste for additional salt or poultry seasoning.

-- Transfer the dressing to a greased baking dish.
+- Transfer the dressing to a buttered baking dish.
 Bake for 45-60 minutes or until dressing is browned and cooked through.

 I have made this recipe for years, I think it’s the best one out there.
 Thanks for Sharingcarol Ballard